stuckinsnow/neovim-config/README.md

 # 💤 LazyVim Config

 Note, this was an old config--my current one is significantly more advanced.
-I keeping this repo, so I can backup older configuration files in case I revert changes.
+I am keeping this repo, to make it easier to cherry pick files in case I decide to revert any changes.

 Don't trust some of the more complicated files as I wa new to Lua, but maybe it can give you some inspiration.

 ## Mini-files